Child benefit (kinderbijslag)

-There are also different rates for parents with handicapped children.
+There are different rates for parents with handicapped children.

 - You have one or more kids under the age of 18.

-- You receive the children’s allowance (kinderbijslag) from the Sociale Verzekeringsbank (SVB).
+- You receive the child benefit (kinderbijslag) from the Sociale Verzekeringsbank (SVB).

 - You have a valid residence permit.